MalwareMakers/Python-Botnet/README.md

 * `/system-info` - Shows info about the victims pc.
 * `/help` - Brings up a help menue with all the commands and their functions.

+## Helping Out:
+If you found this usefull or decided to clone this, Give this repo a star, thsi will help both gow thsi repo but also if there are enough stars I will do a complete update of the system with much better software.

 ## Find a Bug?

 If you have found a bug in the code, use the issue tab above.
 If you would like to submit a PR with a fix, reference the issue you are fixing.
 If you are looking for new features, use the suggestion function in the issues tab above to do so.